 If service does not meet your expectations or you have a concern, please let us know.
 Our staff would like the opportunity to resolve any concerns you might have regarding the care or service we provide.
 Concerns are viewed as a good source of information to assist us in improving the quality of care delivered to our patients.

 We respect the patient’s right to complain without fear of retaliation and encourage you to voice your concerns to the manager in the area where you are receiving care or to the Patient Representative.
 If you voice a concern to our staff, we will strive to resolve the issue the same day it was received.
-If the issue cannot be resolved in a timely manner, our Patient Relations department will respond to you in writing within seven days.
+If the issue cannot be resolved in a timely manner, our Guest Services department will respond to you in writing within seven days.

 You may reach the Patient Representative by: